 Nathan Berg was trained in mathematics, has played in the band of celebrated jazz musician Maynard Ferguson in his growing up years, and now teaches quantitative analysis at New Zealand’s Otago Business School.
-He was aware of limitations of optimising models, and was attracted to the entirely different approach taken by Gerd and his team.
+He was aware of the limitations of optimising models, and was attracted to the entirely different approach taken by Gerd and his team.
 “I was enthralled with the possibility that something new might be going on but I was stumbled over and over again”, Berg said.
 “I remember three or four conversations with Gerd about the gaze heuristic.
 My proposition was with gaze heuristics, you can get almost as good as what an optimising robot would do.
-‘No Nathan’, Gerd would say, ‘optimisation is one interesting benchmark, but you are still trapped in the idea that because it’s a heuristic, it is by definition second best, and at that most it could be nearly optimal’"
+‘No Nathan’, Gerd would say, ‘optimisation is one interesting benchmark, but you are still trapped in the idea that because it’s a heuristic, it is by definition second best, and at that most, it could be nearly optimal’"

 "What he was saying is that if you are trying to optimise you would have to estimate parameters about the world, and thereby introduce model risk.
 It opened me up to the idea that heuristic need not be the second best but actually the best.
-But, Gerd wouldn’t use the word first best, because it’s an environment where it’s impossible to define what’s the best.
+But, Gerd wouldn’t use the word first best, because it’s an environment where it’s impossible to define what’s best.
 The comparison he is interested in making is that a simple rule in a complex world can outperform a complex rule in an artificially simplified world.
 That’s a distinction that took me a long while to fully digest”.

 The problem with complex models is not calculations - computers can do that pretty well and fast.
 The problem is that they would demand that you make estimations.
 And that’s where things go wrong.

-One of Gigerenzer’s favorite examples is the modern portfolio theory, pioneered by Harry Markowitz back in the 1950s.
+One of Gigerenzer’s favourite examples is the modern portfolio theory, pioneered by Harry Markowitz back in the 1950s.
 Markowitz offered a mathematical framework to design your portfolio so you can maximise your returns for any given level of risk.
 His theory was elegant, is taught in finance courses in universities across the world, has finance professors swear by it, and won him a Nobel prize in 1990.

-But the crucial question is how does it really compare with Markowitz model and its various derivatives in the real world.
-Three researchers, Victor DeMiguel, Lorenzo Garlappi and Raman Uppal tested optimal diversification model with the naive (1/N) diversification, they found that none of the former consistently outperformed 1/N. For a optimised portfolio with 25 assets to beat the performance of 1/N diversification would need a window of 3200 months, or 266 years, and one with 50 assets, 6000 months, or 500 years.
+But the crucial question is how does it really compare with the Markowitz model and its various derivatives in the real world.
+Three researchers, Victor DeMiguel, Lorenzo Garlappi and Raman Uppal tested the optimal diversification model with the naive (1/N) diversification, they found that none of the former consistently outperformed 1/N. For an optimised portfolio with 25 assets to beat the performance of 1/N diversification would need a window of 3200 months or 266 years, and one with 50 assets, 6000 months, or 500 years.
 “That means, in the 2500 people can stop using simple heuristic and do the complex computation, if the same stocks are still around,” Gigerenzer said.

 The most prominent endorsement to 1/N diversification however came not from these studies but from Markowitz himself.
 When he had to invest his own money, he didn’t invoke his mean-variance framework.
 He simply went for 1/N.

-In real world, there are several cases where simple rules trump complex algorithms.
+In the real world, there are several cases where simple rules trump complex algorithms.
 Take a marketing campaign aimed at 'active customers'.
 How does one determine who active customers are?
 Academics might suggest one of the variants of Pareto/Negative Binomial Distribution models.
-But some studies have shown that using hiatus heuristic, that is, simply marking customers who haven’t bought from you in the last 9 months as a criteria for flitering out inactive customers will give you as good or better results.
+But some studies have shown that using hiatus heuristic, that is, simply marking customers who haven’t bought from you in the last 9 months as a criteria for filtering out inactive customers will give you as good or better results.
 Similarly, lay people who go by recognition heuristic - betting on the more recognized name - tend to do better than those who use complex models to predict sports outcomes.

 On the other hand, complex models sooner or later fail to predict or fail to help you take better decisions.
-In 2008, Google Flu Trends, a project by the search engine giant, was celebrated among data enthusiasts and general public for its ability to predict prevalence of flu by analysing search terms.
+In 2008, Google Flu Trends, a project by the search engine giant, was celebrated among data enthusiasts and general public for its ability to predict the prevalence of flu by analysing search terms.
 It turned out that it was overestimating the numbers, and Google stopped publishing it.
-Similarly, Basel Committee on Banking Supervision came out with increasingly complex, increasingly fine tuned and increasingly voluminous rules and regulations for banks, and yet none of that could prevent the financial crisis in 2008.
+Similarly, the Basel Committee on Banking Supervision came out with increasingly complex, increasingly fine tuned and increasingly voluminous rules and regulations for banks, and yet none of that could prevent the financial crisis in 2008.

 “We have to get over the illusion that complex problems need complex solutions”, Gigerenzer said.
 “But, its opposite is also not true.
 Simple heuristics are always not better.
 We need to treat hammers and screwdrivers as different tools with specific purposes, and ask very reasonable question: Will this tool work better than others?”

 Most situations that we face, fall somewhere between risk and uncertainty, or they have elements of both risk and uncertainty, and so we need a combination of both.
 Take the miracle on the Hudson.
-In January 2009, two pilots correctly decided to land their bird-hit plane on Hudson River instead of taking it further to an airport, saving the lives of all the passengers and the crew.
+In January 2009, two pilots correctly decided to land their bird-hit plane on the Hudson River instead of taking it further to an airport, saving the lives of all the passengers and the crew.
 Chesley Sullenberger and his co-pilot didn't use an elaborate mathematical equation to figure out that their damaged plane might not hold up till they reach the airport, but they used a heuristic (something similar to a gaze heuristic).
 However, having decided to land it, they went for a checklist, which is the opposite of heuristics.
 They used both.